funkyidol6/Godot-4-first-person-movement/README.md

 Acknowledgments
 This project was inspired by the need for a simple and understandable first-person controller example in Godot 4.
 Thanks to the Godot community and the contributors for their support and inspiration.

-Happy game development!
 If you encounter any issues or have questions, feel free to create an issue on this repository.
 Enjoy working with Godot 4 and creating awesome games! 🎮